Back to the Finals: Heat oust Celtics, move to title series

 The Heat are going to the NBA Finals - surprising many, perhaps, but not themselves.
 Bam Adebayo scored a season-high 32 points and grabbed 14 rebounds, Butler scored 22 points and the Heat won the Eastern Conference finals for the sixth time by topping the Boston Celtics 125-113 on Sunday night.

-“This group, more than anything, they just love to compete," Heat coach Erik Spoelstra said during the trophy celebration.
+''A great series.
+It was so competitive,'' Heat coach Erik Spoelstra said. ''I mean, in many ways, this was a seven-game series, just how competitive it was.
+Extremely well-coached and well-put together and we are just honored to be a part of that type of series in the conference finals, and then we get an opportunity for the next stage.
+Our guys will look forward to it.
+We're going to try to enjoy it for a night.''

-The Heat won the series 4-2 — and now, they’ll see LeBron James and the Los Angeles Lakers for the title.
-Game 1 of that series is Wednesday night.
+The Heat won the series 4-2 - and now, waiting on that next stage to decide the NBA title, are LeBron James and the Los Angeles Lakers.
+Game 1 is Wednesday night.

 Tyler Herro scored 19 points, Duncan Robinson and Andre Iguodala each had 15 and Goran Dragic added 13 for the Heat.